4th grade fiction reading comprehension worksheets

-Fourth graders read longer fiction and answer questions that lean on inference: why a character chose what they chose, how the mood shifts, and which detail the author planted on purpose.
-Citing the exact line that proves an answer becomes the standard, not the stretch goal.
+Fourth graders read longer fiction and answer questions that lean on inference: why a character chose what they chose, how the mood shifts, and which detail the author planted.
+Citing the exact line that proves an answer is now expected.

-Free printable PDF, aligned to Common Core RL.4.1.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RL.4.1.

 The kind of passages you'll get